lpeil/E-Cart/README.md

 # E-Cart
-E-Commerce in Node.JS and React
+ECommerce in Node.JS and React